 Sponsored Post – from Public Citizen Texas

-Please note – editorials are written by guest writers to inform and educate the community on a variety of different viewpoints.
+Please note – editorials and sponsored posts are written by guest writers to inform and educate the community on a variety of different viewpoints, as well as to share information about local eco-friendly businesses and organizations.
 However, they do not necessarily reflect the opinions of the Austin EcoNetwork.